dlang-tour/english/basics/alias-strings.md

 If by element (code unit) iteration is desired, one can use [`byCodeUnit`](http://dlang.org/phobos/std_utf.html#.byCodeUnit).

-Auto-decoding in D is explained in more details in the [Unicode gems chapter](gems/unicode).
+Auto-decoding in D is explained in more detail in the [Unicode gems chapter](gems/unicode).

 ### Multi-line strings